Sunday, December 14, 2008

 Monday, December 8, 2008

-General RPG Lists: Most Over-Powered Characters
+General RPG Lists: Most Overpowered Characters

 Every now and then, you come across an RPG party member who is so ridiculously impossible to beat/ridiculously powerful, he/she/it seems to just plain be a living cheat code.
 Today, we look at the ones I think are the most over-powered of all.

-4. Chisato (Star Ocean 2)
+5. Chisato (Star Ocean 2)

 Chisato is awesome in battle.
 I can't see why the Star Ocean 2 community as a whole hasn't quite caught on to this yet.
 Her regular attack does damage twice each time, which is nice since her attack stat is very high, and doesn't take so long to perform and have such a limited range that enemies often manage to move/attack before it can actually hit, like the attacks of the unfathomably more popular Dias.
 Her running speed around the battlefield is practically twice that of other characters, which means that she has a better chance of retreating for a moment to heal without the enemy effectively pursuing her.
 Her best attack, Tear Gas, is nearly inescapable, hits at least 10 times for good damage each hit, and has a chance, I believe, of poisoning its target.
 It's also easy to link with another of her more effective skills, Flamethrower, adding several more hits to the mix.
-Finally, Chisato is one of only 2 characters in SO2 (and, since the other character is the brainless, exasperating Final Fantasy 10 Rikku prototype, Precis, Chisato is the only 1 of the 2 that you would actually WANT to have around) that can equip the all-mighty Algol Shield.
+Finally, Chisato is one of only 2 characters in SO2 (and, since the other character is the brainless, exasperating Final Fantasy 10 Rikku prototype, Precis, Chisato is the only 1 of the 2 that you would actually WANT to have around) that can equip the almighty Algol Shield.
 This shield basically can randomly Petrify any enemy that attacks its wearer--and with SO2, Petrify is synonymous with Instant Kill with enemies.
 The best part of this is, though, that almost no enemy in the game is immune to Petrify--this includes bosses, insanely powerful secret bosses, and even a boss that you are scripted to lose against.
 Frankly, if it weren't for SO2 having such a poorly-executed battle system that works with a high difficulty level to frustrate the player, Chisato would be number 2 on this list, easy.
-However, since the game is difficult both by design and by design incompetence, Chisato is not as crazily over-powered for her game as the others below, so she remains in 4th position on this list.
+However, since the game is difficult both by design and by design incompetence, Chisato is not as crazily over-powered for her game as the others below, so she remains in at the bottom of this list.

-3. Juan (Suikoden 3)
+4. Juan (Suikoden 3)

 Juan is a beast.
 He SEEMS useless at first, because he's a lazy oaf who starts off every battle asleep.
 But all you need to do is equip him with Sleep-blocking accessory or armor to remedy that.
 And once he's awake, he's just devastating.
 His innate combat skills allow you to make his attacks extremely powerful, AND they have him hit multiple times each round of combat--it's been a little while since I played, but I think he was getting 5 - 7 attacks each round.
 Think about that.
 In your average RPG, just giving your weak HEALING MAGE character 5 attacks a round would put them in the same physical damage class as your top attackers--and Juan's the latter.
 The icing on the cake is that another of his skills allows him to retarget new opponents once the one he's attacking is dead, so if he kills an enemy on, say, his 3rd punch in a turn, you won't lose the rest of the strikes he would have delivered to them normally--he'll just find the next baddie and pummel them with the extra.
-He doesn't have the tank-like staying power that Georg did, but he obliterates everything so fast that it doesn't make a difference in regular battles, and he doesn't require any more healing aid in prolonged boss battles than anyone else normally would.
+He doesn't have the tank-like staying power that (previous contender for this list) Suikoden 5's Georg does, but he obliterates everything so fast that it doesn't make a difference in regular battles, and he doesn't require any more healing aid in prolonged boss battles than anyone else normally would.

 2. Orlandu (Final Fantasy Tactics)